DigitalCommons/mykomap/README.md

 1. This change mustn't be checked in, but more seriously
 2. It doesn't then pull in the RequireJS dependency correctly.

-The latter seems to be a known problem with npm.
+The latter seems to be a known problem with `npm`.

 So, a suggested simpler way is to embed a simple project using `sea-map` within a subdirectory `ext`, either directly (from within